ETdan/A2SV_Backend_Track/Task6-ImplementingAuthenticationAndAuthorizationwithJWT/doc/api_documentation.md

+Here's the updated documentation with additional information about environment variables, MongoDB URL, and secret keys:

+---

 # 📝 Task Manager API Documentation

 Welcome to the **Task Manager API** documentation!
 This guide will help you understand how to interact with our API endpoints to manage your tasks. 🎯